Skip to main content

 Open

-The Navy concurred with this recommendation and stated in a November 2023 status update that implementing actions are underway, with an estimated completion date of March 31, 2024.
+The Navy concurred with this recommendation and stated in a May 2024 status update that implementing actions are underway, with an estimated completion date of June 2024.
+As of December 2024, the Navy has not provided an update on the status of its efforts.
 We will update the status of this recommendation once we confirm what actions the Navy has taken.

 Department of the Air Force The Secretary of the Air Force should ensure that the Surgeon General of the Air Force, in coordination with the Commander, Air Force Medical Readiness Agency, incorporates findings on skills degradation from DOD's project on highly perishable and mission-essential medical skills into its processes to identify appropriate training frequencies of wartime medical skills.
 (Recommendation 11)